Thursday, January 17, 2008

 - Using thick permanent marker trace the claw onto the polycarbonate.

-- Measure dimensions on polycarbonate, to ensure they are within 1/16th inch, make and corrections if need.
+- Measure dimensions on polycarbonate, to ensure they are within 1/16th inch,

 - Using band saw, make outline cuts of the claw, leaving space so it can be sanded down to final form.